Operations & Public Projects

 Emergency gates used to isolate a damaged section of waterway in case of a canal wall break.

-Moveable Dams
+Movable Dams

 Dams that can be raised or lowered depending on canal flow conditions and navigation needs.